Clackamas Town Center: 2012 shooting

 A shooting occurred on December 11, 2012, which left three people, including the gunman, dead, and one person seriously wounded.
 At approximately 3:28 p.m.
 PST., 22-year-old Jacob Tyler Roberts opened fire near Macy's at the upper level of the mall with an AR-15 rifle.
 Roberts was wearing a hockey mask and was heard by witnesses shouting out "I am the shooter!" while he fired shots.
 A 45-year-old man and a 54-year-old woman were killed, and Roberts died from a self-inflicted gunshot wound to the head.
 A fifteen-year-old girl suffered gunshot wounds to the chest and was hospitalized at Oregon Health & Science University Hospital in serious, stable condition.
 A total of 17 rounds were fired from Roberts' rifle, and there were about 10,000 shoppers present at the mall at the time of the attack.
 The manager of Justice was a pregnant woman who secured shoppers in their backroom as they hid from the shooter.
 As a result of the stress & trauma, she was hospitalized and put on life support.
-They were able to save her baby, but the woman passed.
-Four people died in addition to the gunman.
+They were able to save her baby, but the woman died.
+Two people died in addition to the gunman.